CalvinMagezi/praxis-ai-core/README.md

 - The Maestro project for inspiring the concept of AI-driven task management and problem-solving.
 - All contributors and users of Praxis AI who help improve and expand its capabilities.
 - The reportlab, python-docx, and markdown libraries for enabling advanced file handling capabilities.
+- Tavily for providing the API that powers Praxis AI's web search capabilities.

 ## Troubleshooting

 If you encounter any issues:

-1. Ensure all required environment variables (API keys) are set correctly.
+1. Ensure all required environment variables (API keys) are set correctly, including the Tavily API key for web search functionality.
 2. Check that you're using a compatible Python version (3.7+).
 3. Make sure all dependencies are installed correctly (`pip install -r requirements.txt`).
 4. If you encounter any "module not found" errors, try reinstalling the package (`pip install -e .`).
 5. If you encounter issues with tool execution or unexpected responses, check the debug output in the console for more information about tool calls and their results.
 6. If you encounter issues with file creation or reading, ensure that you have the necessary permissions in the workspace directory and that the required libraries (reportlab, python-docx, markdown) are correctly installed.
+7. If web searches are not working, verify that your Tavily API key is correct and that you have an active internet connection.
+8. If search results are not displaying correctly, ensure that your terminal supports rich text formatting.

 For more help, please open an issue on the GitHub repository.